Aid vessel for Titanic-bound submersible search leaves Buffalo airport

 In the water, the plan for Titan and its crew was to assess the Titanic wreck site, which is nearly two and a half miles below the surface of the water.

-According to an Associated Press report, Canada’s Joint Rescue Coordination Centre in Nova Scotia says Titan was reported overdue more than 400 miles south of St. John’s, Newfoundland.
+According to an Associated Press report, Canada’s Joint Rescue Coordination Centre in Nova Scotia says Titan was reported overdue Sunday night more than 400 miles south of St. John’s, Newfoundland.

+Rescuers were racing against the clock because the oxygen supply could run out by approximately 6 a.m.
+Thursday.

+Despite an international rescue effort, U.S. Coast Guard officials said the search covering 10,000 square miles (26,000 square kilometers) had turned up no signs of the lost sub known as the Titan, but they planned to continue looking.